ling-coursera/cleaningdata/CodeBook.md

 ## Data Variables
 There are 81 data columns in this data set:
-* Subject: An identifier of the subject who carried out the experiment
+* Subject: Identifiers of the subjects who carried out the experiment
-* Activity: the activity performed by the subject
+* Activity: Activities performed by the subjects
 * Averages of 79 mean and standdard deviation measurements.
 The measurement names consist of the following words:
   * time: time domain signal
   * frequency: frequency domain signal